WHIPLASH CLAIM ATTORNEY IN PHOENIX

 How Much Is a Whiplash Claim Worth?

-After experiencing a whiplash injury as a result of an accident, there are no precise rules for how much compensation a person will get.
+After experiencing a whiplash injury due to an accident, there are no precise rules for how much compensation a person will get.
 However, just because Arizona doesn’t have set standards for a whiplash claim doesn’t imply a victim won’t get any money.
 The entire amount of compensation an automobile accident victim receives after suffering whiplash injuries varies depending on the severity of the occurrence as a whole.

 For soft tissue injuries like whiplash, the typical compensation in Arizona ranges from $10,000 to $25,000.
-Keep in mind that this also includes the upper end of the spectrum for more catastrophic injuries.
+Remember that this also includes the upper end of the spectrum for more catastrophic injuries.
 The payout will be on the lower end of the scale for something as minor as whiplash.

 However, if you suffer a back or spinal cord injury, our attorneys can help you understand the average settlement for car accident back injury cases.